-Diluted earnings per ordinary share is not presented as there is no dilutive potential ordinary shares outstanding during the financial year.
+Diluted earnings per ordinary share equals basic earnings per ordinary share as there are no dilutive potential ordinary shares outstanding during the financial year.

-24. DIVIDEND
+25. DIVIDEND

 Group and Company

-2012 2011
+2013 2012 2

+Dividend per share Amount of dividend Dividend per share Amount of dividend

 Sen RM Sen RM

-First and final single tier tax exempt dividend paid in respect of previous financial year 3.00 2,400,000 2.25 1,800,000
+First and final single tier dividend paid 3.00 2,400,000 3.00 2,400,000

-A first and final single tier tax exempt dividend of 3.00 sen per ordinary share, amounting to RM2,400,000 in respect of the financial year ended 31 July 2011 has been approved by the shareholders at the Annual General Meeting held on 7 December 2011.
-The dividend was paid on 21 December 2011 and had been accounted for as an appropriation of retained earnings during the financial year ended 31 July 2012.
+A first and final single tier dividend in respect of the financial year ended 31 July 2012 of 3.00 sen per ordinary share, amounting to RM2,400,000 was approved by the shareholders at the Annual General Meeting held on 20 December 2012.
+The dividend was paid on 8 January 2013 and had been accounted for as an appropriation of retained earnings during the financial year ended 31 July 2013.